TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 That line is all we need!
 What this does is create a Turbo Stream packet with the `append` action.
 The target of the action is `"posts"`.
 This is the `<div>` with the `id="posts"` that contains all of our posts.
 Turbo Stream will locate the `<div>` and append our brand new `@post` to the bottom!
 Our newly created `@post` will even use the `_post.html.erb` partial to be in the proper layout as all of our other posts.
 For that, you can thank the Rails naming convention.
 If you are breaking from Rails convention, you can specify a partial to use inside of your `turbo_stream` template.

-And just like that, we can create a post and watch it show up on the list!
+Now that we have added the `format.turbo_stream` response to our controller and our `create.turbo_stream.erb` file, we can now create a post and watch it append to the list!

 #### Additional Turbo Stream Tips